 - 4 large lamb chops, each 8 ounces or 8 small chops, each 4 ounces

 - 1 Thai bird’s eye chili pepper, chopped

 - 1 small tomato, diced

-- Place lemon grass marinade in a large shallow pan.
-Add lamb chops individually, spooning marinade all over the meat to ensure each chop is well coated.
+Place lemon grass marinade in a large shallow pan.
+Add lamb chops, spooning marinade all over the meat to ensure each chop is well coated.
 Cover with plastic wrap and refrigerate for 3 hours or up to 24 hours.

-- Heat the canola oil in a large skillet over high heat.
+Heat the canola oil in a large skillet over high heat.
 Let the marinade drip off the lamb chops, then add them to the skillet.
+Reserve the marinade.
 Brown one side of the chops for 2 minutes.
 Turn lamb over and brown for another 2 minutes.

 Transfer the skillet to the oven and bake for 5 to 10 minutes, or until cooked medium rare.
 Take the skillet out of the oven, and transfer the chops to a serving plate.
 Set aside.

 Pour the marinade into a small saucepan and bring to a gentle boil on medium-high.
 Reduce the heat to low and simmer for 5 minutes.

 Pour the reduced marinade into a serving bowl.

 Place cucumbers, tomatoes, and cilantro in individual serving bowls.
 Serve the lamb chops, family-style, with the marinade, dipping sauce, cucumbers, tomatoes and cilantro as condiments.